Class1c-Gust/CW2024/README.md

 ## Physics for user aircraft staying in the air
 Did not implement due to the added complexity of the mathematical elements needed for this to function

+<h1>Additional Java classes</h1>
+1. Config.java - To hold all static contants and configurations in one place
+2. GameObjectFactory, BossFactory, EnemyPlaneFactory, LevelFactory, PlaneFactory, ProjectileFactory, UserPlaneFactory - To provide concrete game objecr products to create these game objects whilst applying the factory method design pattern
+3, LevelConfiguration - Provides parameters for enemy spawning player health, powerup probabilities
+4. CollisonManager - Manage collisions in the game
+5. SoundManager - Manage Sounds in the game
+6. BossConfiguration - Provides parameters for the boss including shield and missile probability, health, fire rate etc
+7. Freeze - Define freeze powerup
+8. Heart - Define freeze Heart
+9. Multishot - Define freeze Multishot
+10. Powerup - Define Powerup superclass
+11. BossMissile - Create a boss missile providing specific behaviour
+12. GameObject - Provides basic functionality for handling movement, destruction, and bounding box retrieval.
+13. GameLoseScreen - screen provides options to retry the game or return to the main menu after losing
+14. GameWinScreen - screen provides options to retry the game or return to the main menu after winning
+15. MainMenu - Represents the main menu screen of the game.
+This screen provides options to start the game or exit.
+16. MenuScreen - Base class for screens, provides common functionality for managing screen layour, button styles etc

+<h1>Modified Java classes</h1>
+1. Heartbar - Changed from heartdisplay to display hearts and update
+2. BossLevel - to manage the boss, user interactions, and level transitions
+3. DynamicLevel - changed from Levelone, Leveltwo etc to represent dynamic levels and provide functionality to handle enemy spawning, interactions etc
+4. LevelParent - Chnaged to incorporate level transitions, fixed game win and loss, now update powerups
+5. LevelViewBoss - Changed from LevelViewLevelTwo to provide new boss ui features
+6. Controller - Now handles win and lose screen
+7. Main - improved code style
+8. ActiveActor and ActivaActorDestructible have been deleted and replaced by gameObject for more effecient object creation and less complexity
+9. ShieldImage, GameOverImage, WinImage have all been deleted and implemented differenly
+10. Destructible interface deleted as made redundant from changes
+11. module-info.java altered to incorporate necessary dependencies for javaFX and Junit tests